rhatdan/libpod/docs/source/markdown/podman-run.1.md

 will convert /foo into a shared mount point.
 Alternatively, one can directly change propagation properties of source mount.
 Say, if _/_ is source mount for _/foo_, then use **mount --make-shared /** to convert _/_ into a shared mount.

+Note: if the user only has access rights via a group, accessing the volume from inside a rootless container will fail.
+Use the `--security-opt keep-groups` flag to pass the users supplementary group access into the container.

 #### **--volumes-from**[=*CONTAINER*[:*OPTIONS*]]